Fortis931w/slurm-in-docker/README.md

 For any additional packages needed for clusters to explore, you are free to load the rpm packages in the folder.
 The packages will be installed in `base` image via `yum localinstall`.

-After `make` or `docker-compose build` execution in the repo, it is safe to check if the images are built in the right way.
+After `make` or `docker-compose build` execution to build up all the images, it is safe to check if the images are built in the right way.
 ```bash
 ~/$ docker images
 REPOSITORY            TAG       IMAGE ID       CREATED        SIZE